Once you’ve booked your Kilimanjaro climb, if not sooner, it is important that you take these steps:

 3. Make sure your passport will be valid for 6 months

-4. Get a health check & required vaccinations
+5. Get a health check as well as required vaccinations & medications

 Please fill in the Traveller Details Form for each person in your booking and send it back to us and your local Tour Operator as soon as possible prior to the start of your Tour.
 This allows your local Operator to prepare your Tour (including your arrival and departure arrangements; as well as any dietary, medical or other requirements they should be a aware of), and to ensure that we have all your details for emergencies.